neo-technology/neo4j-google-k8s-marketplace/user-guide/USER-GUIDE.md

 The deployment package is structured as a helm chart; to avoid the need for installation of helm users and other objects into Kubernetes such as tiller, helm is essentially used as a template engine.
 As a result, so install Neo4j into an existing k8s cluster, we use helm to expand the chart, and then simply apply the result using kubectl.

 Consult the README.md at the top of the github repository for instructions on how to use helm to expand the chart, and apply that manually to your kubernetes cluster.
-Broadly, the process is to expand the helm chart into a single large template of resources, and then simply apply those resources to your cluster using kubectl.
+Broadly, the process is to expand the helm chart into a single large template of resources, and then simply apply those resources to your cluster using `kubectl apply`.

 ## Usage